myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Some wore something like shirts.
 >
-> Some looked wrapped in pieces Some looked wrapped of cloth, hoodies, or strange little costumes that should not survive this kind of world.
+> Some looked wrapped in pieces of cloth, hoodies, or strange little costumes that should not survive this kind of world.
 >
 > Some bit carrots.
 >